 Library of Congress: Curl up with a good book at the Library of Congress, the largest library in the world.
-With 147 million items, including books, movies, music, photographs and newspapers on approximately 838 miles of bookshelves, the Library of Congress is the perfect place to get cozy on a cold day.
+With millions of items, including books, movies, music, photographs and newspapers on approximately 838 miles of bookshelves, the Library of Congress is the perfect place to get cozy on a cold day.
 The Young Readers Center, located in the historic Thomas Jefferson Building, allows families to have a "read-aloud" experience in which they can choose books from an up-to-date collection of non-circulating titles or participate in family-friendly reading programs.

 The Phillips Collection: As the sky gets darker and the air turns crisp, the Phillips Collection has the perfect antidote to lift your evening spirits: Phillips After 5.
 Occurring on the first Thursday of every month, Phillips After 5 provides ticket-holders a unique experience full of live music and gallery talks, as well as food and a cash bar.
 These monthly events fill up quickly, so make sure to reserve your spot.

 Kennedy Center’s Millennium Stage: What’s a better pick-me-up on a cold winter day than a theater or musical performance?
 How about one you can experience for FREE?
 With free performances at 6 p.m. daily, the Kennedy Center’s Millennium Stage is chicken soup for your cultural – and economical - soul.